primeroIMS/primero/ansible/README.md

 ## Apply database migrations

-Database migrations are only present in major version updates (2.7, 2.8) never in minor versions (v2.7.1).
+Database migrations are only present in major and minor version updates (2.7, 2.8) never in patch versions (v2.7.1).

+Make sure to execute the migrations every time you upgrade Primero.

 To execute the migrations, run: